MadMod Computing Phone: (203) 748-2960 (Danbury, CT)

 Using a Non-Windows Computer to Run Windows Applications

 Small business users usually depend upon specialized software, some if it quite old, that they consider "Mission Critical."
 There is no easy solution for custom-written applications from the DOS or Windows 98SE era's--particularly software tied to floppy disk archives.
-However, for standard applications beyond the normal Microsoft Office environment, there are possibly two good ways to go in the Ubuntu environment: 1. use emulation-like applications such as Wine, or 2. use virtualization software such as VMware Workstation.
+However, for standard applications beyond the normal Microsoft Office environment, there are possibly two good ways to go in the Ubuntu environment: 1. use emulation-like applications such as Wine, or 2. use virtualization software such as VMware Workstation or VirtualBox.

 2. A much more expensive solution is to run VMware Workstation that uses a virtual version of Windows on an Ubuntu computer.
 This allows applications to run inside of a virtualized Windows version.
 To work properly, the computer needs about 10GB of disk space and with 2-4GB RAM.
 VMware Workstation 6 for Windows costs approximately $189 for a single user.